harness/developer-hub/docs/platform/role-based-access-control/provision-users-with-okta-scim.md

 ## I already have a Harness FirstGen Okta integration

-If you currently have a Harness FirstGen App Integration in your IDP, and you want to create one for Harness NextGen, make sure user information is included in the FirstGen App Integration before attempting to log into Harness NextGen through SSO.
+If you currently have a Harness FirstGen App Integration in your IdP, and you want to create one for Harness NextGen, make sure the user information is included in the FirstGen App Integration before attempting to log into Harness NextGen through SSO.

 :::info